 - entities (array-like, dtype=int, shape=[n]) The entities (or relations) of interest.
-Element of the vector must be the original string literals, and not internal IDs. - type (string) If 'entity', will consider input as KG entities.
-If relation, they will be treated as KG predicates.
+Element of the vector must be the original string literals, and not internal IDs. - type (string) If 'entity', the entities argument will be considered as a list of knowledge graph entities (i.e. nodes).
+If set to 'relation', they will be treated as relation types instead (i.e. predicates).